-Eagle Ridge Golf Club: Championship Golf in Gilroy
+Eagle Ridge Golf Club: Championship golf in Gilroy at last

 Gilroy, the "Garlic Capital of the World", was certainly never mistaken as a golf capital.